SocialInteractionGAN: Multi-person Interaction Sequence Generation: Introduction

 In this work, we present a conditional adversarial network for the generation of discrete action sequences of human interactions, able to produce high quality sequences of extended length even in the absence of supervision.
 We followed~\cite{alahi2016social,gupta2018social} and performed integration of contextual cues by means of a pooling module.
-We used a discriminator with two distinct streams, one guiding the network into producing realistic action sequences, the other operating at the interaction level, assessing the realism of the participants’ actions relatively to one another.
+We used a discriminator with two distinct streams, one guiding the network into producing realistic action sequences, the other operating at the interaction level, assessing the realism of the participants’ actions relative to one another.
 Noticeably, we built our model on a classical GAN framework as it demonstrated promising performances without the need of policy gradient.
 We propose however an essential local projection discriminator inspired from~\cite{miyato2018cgans} and~\cite{isola2017image} to provide the generator with localized assessments of sequence realism, therefore allowing the signal from the discriminator to be more informative.
-The result is an adversarially trained network able to predict plausible future action sequences for a group of interacting people, conditioned to the observed beginning of the interaction.
+The result is an adversarially trained network able to predict plausible future action sequences for a group of interacting people, conditioned on the observed beginning of the interaction.
 Finally, we introduce two new metrics based on the principles of IS and FID so as to assess the quality and the diversity of generated sequences.
 In particular, we propose a general procedure to train an independent inception model on discrete sequences, whose intermediate activations can be used to compute a sequential FID (or SFID).

-The contributions of this paper are: \begin{itemize} \item A general framework for the generation of multi-person interaction data; \item A novel dual-stream local recurrent discriminator architecture, that allows to efficiently assess the realism of the generated interactions; \item Two variants of the popular Inception Score and Fréchet Inception Distance metrics, suited to assess the quality of sequence generation. \end{itemize}
+The contributions of this paper are: \begin{itemize} \item A general framework for the generation of low dimensional multi-person interaction sequences; \item A novel dual-stream local recurrent discriminator architecture, that allows to efficiently assess the realism of the generated interaction sequences; \item Two variants of the popular Inception Score and Fréchet Inception Distance metrics, suited to assess the quality of sequence generation. \end{itemize}

 The rest of the manuscript is structured as follows.
 First, we review related work in trajectory prediction and text generation in section~\ref{section: related work}.
 We then describe our architecture in section~\ref{section: model}.
 In section~\ref{section metrics}, we introduce variants of Inception Score~\cite{salimans2016improved} and Fréchet Inception Distance~\cite{heusel2017gans}, widely used to assess the visual quality of GAN outputs, suited to our discrete sequence generation task.
 We then conduct experiments of the MatchNMingle dataset~\cite{cabrera2018matchnmingle} and show the superiority of our dual-stream local discriminator architecture over a variety of baseline models in section~\ref{section: experiments}.
 Finally, we conclude in section~\ref{section: conclusion}.